Aravindhan-24/Library_Management/README.md

           In this module Admin module can add librarian, delete as well as view Librarian.
           Admin can login using a default Name and password as admin.

-Librarian module consists of several functionalities,
+Librarian module consists of 5 sub modules,
          1.Add book.
          2.View book.
          3.Issue book.